-For the TLE extension, the City has outstanding commitments totalling \$30,484 related to the ongoing construction costs.
-Upon substantial completion, the City must repay \$25,918 related to the construction costs that were funded by the private partner and \$136,126 plus interest will be paid over the 27-year maintenance period.
+For the TLE extension, the City has outstanding commitments totalling \$7,538 related to the ongoing construction costs.
+Upon substantial completion which was achieved in November 2024, the City must repaid \$136,126 plus interest to be paid over the 27-year maintenance period.
 During the maintenance period, the City is also committed to a series of monthly payments to cover the maintenance and life-cycle requirements, as well as insurance, administrative, and legal/accounting costs.

-For the CLE extension, the City has outstanding commitments totalling \$679,885 related to the ongoing construction costs.
+For the CLE extension, the City has outstanding commitments totalling \$320,153 related to the ongoing construction costs.
 Upon substantial completion of the CLE East extension, the City must repay \$80,000 related to the construction costs that were funded by the private partner.
 Upon substantial completion of the CLE West extension, the City must repay \$176,446 related to the construction costs that were funded by the private partner.
 During the combined 30-year maintenance term, the City is also committed to a series of payments to cover the maintenance and life-cycle requirements for the combined Stage 1 and Stage 2, as well as insurance, administrative and legal/accounting costs.

 (m) Contractual rights are rights to economic resources arising from contracts or agreements that will result in revenues and assets in the future.
 The City's contractual rights arise out of contracts entered into for long-term property leases and rental arrangements where the City is the lessor.
 Contractual rights are not recognized in the consolidated financial statements until revenues or assets are received.
-The estimated amount of contractual rights is \$13,163 assuming no lease renewals or counterparty default.
+The estimated amount of contractual rights is \$8,127 assuming no lease renewals or counterparty default.